gusye1234/gpt-readme/readme_human.md

 The `gpt_readme` module relies on the following third-party libraries:

-- OpenAI GPT-3.5-turbo: A language model used for generating code summaries and documentation.
+- `openai`: OpenAI GPT-3.5-turbo: A language model used for generating code summaries and documentation.

-I would like to express my gratitude to the developers of the OpenAI GPT-3.5-turbo for their contribution to this module.
+- `rich`: Rich is a Python library for rich text and beautiful formatting in the terminal.